Nuvei/nuvei-plugin-woocommerce/readme.txt

 = 3.9.1 =
 * Fix for the broken Cashier payment flow.
+* Added sourceApplication parameter to the Cashier URL.

 = 3.9.0 =
 * Simply Connect is loaded directly on the Checkout page, under Nuvei option.
 There is no more "second page".